My wish is to make your stay a moment of happiness and sharing in benevolence.

 Please feel free to contact me for more information.

-• Or spending one day in Avignon, the Alpilles, Aix-en-Provence or Marseille.
+• Or take a day trip to Avignon, the Alpilles, Aix-en-Provence, Marseille or the Camargue.

 The house

-We are ideally located in the heart of the old village d’Oppède : right in the centre, but in an absolute calm.
+La Buissonnière is ideally situated in the heart of old Oppède: right in the center of the tiny medieval village, but in absolute peace and quiet.

-Its luminous rooms face the medieval part of the village.
+Its light-filled rooms face the almost uninhabited medieval part of the village.

 Shared facilities

-The lounge provides travel guides, tourist information, magazines, local information, literature… (French and English)
+A reception lounge offers tourist guides, magazines, local information, literature…

 The village